slu-it/showcase-spring-rest-docs/README.md

 All of these examples package the documentation with the generated `JAR` file.
 If you run the application from the `JAR`, it will expose the documentation under `/docs/index.html`.

+> __Important for Spring Boot 2.x__: The Gradle setup must be slightly changed if you are using Spring Boot 2 (currently only availabe as milestones).
+Instead of the `jar` task, you need to modify the new `bootJar` task.
+The configuration content is the same!